Coder-Spirit/nominal/README.md

 - One way to protect against other developers "forging" the type is to use symbols instead of strings as property keys or property values when defining the new nominal type.

-#### **Interesting properties**
-- `WithProperty` is additive, commutative and idempotent.
-- The previous point means that we don't have to worry about the order of composition, we won't suffer typing inconsistencies because of that.

 ### Crazy-level strictness